owzzz/breakpoint_helper/README.md

 Having a hard time knowing when styles are taking effect?
 Breakpoint helper is a useful and simple tool for displaying current breakpoints in the browser based on your sass breakpoint variables.

 ## Installation
-Simply update the breakpoints and color based variables in the breakpoint_helper.scss to match your project requirements and then import the breakpoint_helper.scss file into your project.
+You can get the latest by using bower to pull the breakpoint_helper.scss file into your project then simply update the breakpoints and color based variables in the breakpoint_helper.scss to match your project requirements.

 ### Running Demo